jrcain-usgs/asc-public-docs/docs/getting-started/using-isis-first-steps/introduction-to-isis.md

     In `stats`, add `to=myStats.log` to save the output to a log file.

     Use the [ISIS Application manuals](https://isis.astrogeology.usgs.gov/Application/alpha.html)
-    for `stats` and other apps to find paramaters and examples if you aren't sure how to run them.
+    for `stats` and other apps to find parameters and examples if you aren't sure how to run them.

 ??? example "Running `hist`"